stefanvictora/hue-scheduler/README.md

 You need at least:

 - Java 8
-- A Philips Hue Bridge
+- An up-to-date Philips Hue Bridge
 - A computer or device (e.g. a Raspberry Pi) running continuously on your network

 ## Setup